beleriand-mush/deployment/README.md

 with the same dates -- as such, if you wish to see an older version of the files, you may [browser the commits][commits] on Github.
-Furthermore, if you want to look at previous revisions for an existing file, you can browse to that file and click the "history" buttun to view all the commits for that file.
+Furthermore, if you want to look at previous revisions for an existing file, you can browse to that file and click the "history" button to view all the commits for that file.
 Here's [the login banner text changes over time][banner-changes].

 To quickly search all files in version control for a particular pattern via